particle-iot/docs/src/content/reference/datasheets/tracker/m1-enclosure-datasheet.md

 ## Mounting

-The mounting plate on the M1 enclosure is the same as the Monitor One.
+The mounting plate on the M1 Enclosure is the same as the Monitor One.
 The Monitor One is shown in the picture, which has different bulkhead connectors, but the mounting plate is the same.

 {{imageOverlay src="/assets/images/monitor-one/back-labeled.png" alt="Back View" class="full-width"}}